Self-Advocacy at The Arc

 To demonstrate our commitment to including the voices of self-advocates, we created an advisory council of local self-advocates.
 The purpose of this Council is to provide guidance and advice to The Arc's Community Outreach team in developing activities and events that are truly inclusive, relevant, and beneficial to self-advocates and to our community as a whole.
 These activities and events will be aligned with strategies related to self-advocacy in The Arc’s Strategic Plan.

 This council has weighed in on topics such as DD Awareness Month and LifeAbility Talks.
-If you would like more information about this council, please click here or contact Brent Belisle at (303) 232-1338.
+If you would like more information about this council, please click the link below or contact Brent Belisle at (303) 232-1338.

 National Council of Self-Advocates

 The National Council of Self-Advocates (NCSA) is a leading organization for self-advocates involved with The Arc of the United States and its chapters across the nation.
 NCSA influences The Arc’s advocacy efforts, informs The Arc’s programming and ensure people with intellectual and developmental disabilities have the same civil and human rights that every citizen enjoys.